Peter Julian: Personal life

 Julian was born on April 16, 1962, in New Westminster, British Columbia, to Terry and Ruth Julian.
 His father Terry was a school administrator, historian and author, and a 2002 recipient of the Queen's Jubilee Medal.
 He has a sister, Randi, and a brother, Patrick.

+Julian played basketball for Douglas College and was a sports reporter for The Other Press in the 1980's.
 Prior to his political career, Julian worked in a variety of settings, including as a financial administrator, and as a manual labourer at an oil refinery, factories and various small businesses.

-Julian is fluently bilingual in the English and French languages and is also functional in American Sign Language.
+Julian is fluently bilingual in English and French and is also functional in American Sign Language.
 He lives in the 10th Avenue area of New Westminster.
 He graduated from New Westminster Secondary School and holds a bachelor's degree in political science from the Université du Québec à Montréal with a specialization in International Relations.

 Political career

-In 2002, Julian ran for the City Council in New Westminster, British Columbia.
+In 2002, Julian ran for the city council in New Westminster, British Columbia.
 He received 3,275 votes, losing a spot on the council by 74 votes.

 After losing his bid for city council, Julian ran for the New Democratic Party nomination in the riding of Burnaby—New Westminster, British Columbia.
 On March 7, 2004, Julian defeated Dave Mackinon to be the NDP's candidate in the 2004 federal election.
 Julian won the general election, defeating Mary Pynenburg of the Liberal Party of Canada by just 329 votes.
 He was re-elected by 3,971 votes over Pynenburg in 2006.
 In the federal election held on October 14, 2008, Julian won the riding of Burnaby—New Westminster by over 6,900 votes.
 Julian won the riding again in 2011 with 49.67% of the votes.